Can You Take Too Much Vitamin D? Signs of Toxicity & Limits

 Digestive Distress: Nausea, Vomiting, and Appetite Changes

-This may progress to actual vomiting in some cases.
-Research shows these effects are quite common.[6]Vitamin D and Calcium Absorption — Endocrine Society
+Gut issues are frequently the first noticeable symptoms — nausea that seems unrelated to food, which may progress to vomiting in some cases.
+Research confirms these effects are quite common.[6]Vitamin D and Calcium Absorption — Endocrine Society View source

-In one study of ten individuals with high calcium levels, four experienced both nausea and vomiting.
-Three others completely lost their appetite.
+In one study of ten individuals with high calcium levels, four experienced nausea and vomiting, while three completely lost their appetite.
+One woman suffered severe nausea and significant weight loss after taking a mislabeled product containing 78 times the stated amount.

 Mental and Neurological Effects